sir-udenna/react-eats/README.md

 3. Run `npm install` to install the project's dependencies.
 4. Run `npm run dev` to start the development server.

-The app will be accessible at `http://localhost:3000` in your web browser.
+The app will be accessible at `http://localhost:3001` in your web browser.

 ## Backend Repository

 The backend for this application can be found in a separate repository: [rails-eats-2](https://github.com/sir-udenna/rails-eats-2).
-Be sure to set up and run the backend server as well to enable full functionality.
+Be sure to set up and run the backend server **BEFORE THIS ONE** as well to enable full functionality.

 ## Changelog